aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/dynamic-array-formula/_index.md

 ---
 title: Setting Dynamic Array Formulas
-description: How to use Aspose.Cells library to calculate dynamic array formulas in Microsoft Excel.
-By loading an existing Excel file or creating a new Excel file, we can use the method provided by Aspose.Cells to calculate the dynamic array formula and get the result.
+description: How to use Aspose.Cells for Python via .NET library to calculate dynamic array formulas in Microsoft Excel.
+By loading an existing Excel file or creating a new Excel file, we can use the method provided by Aspose.Cells for Python via .NET to calculate the dynamic array formula and get the result.
 Finally, we save the modified Excel file to disk.
 keywords: Dynamic Array Formulas, Dynamic Array Formulas in Excel, Set dynamic array formulas, Calculation of dynamic array formulas, operate dynamic array formulas of Excel.
 type: docs
 weight: 70